levkris/PolledAppAndroid/README.md

 ## Contributing
 Contributions are welcome!
 Feel free to open issues or submit pull requests.

+## Work in progress
+Please note that everything is work in progress and may contain bugs and errors.
+If you find a bug or an error, please contact me at [info@levgames.nl](mailto:info@levgames.nl)

 ## License
 This project is licensed under the [Apache License 2.0](LICENSE).